Looking for your next career move? Assess if a company's culture is the right fit for you.

 What matters to you?

 It’s time to dig deep and figure out what your “must haves” are.
 Is it an environment where work-life integration is supported?
-A recent WerkLabs study found that for women, work and life integration is a high scoring factor in driving organizational attachment, rating more highly than benefits and salary.
+A WerkLabs study found that for women, work and life integration is a high scoring factor in driving organizational attachment, rating more highly than benefits and salary.

 Collaboration amongst teams?
 Diverse leadership?
 The same study also found that women are attracted to a work culture that values diversity, collaboration, accountability and empowerment.